 The Kia Niro Hybrid plugin is a 5 seater 5 door SUV.
 This vehicle produces 29 g/km of emissions with a fuel economy of 105 mpg.
 This vehicle has more headroom than both the Prius and the Ooniq and is less expensive to buy new.

 For those who want something a little larger, there is the Volvo XC90 hybrid SUV.
 It can seat up to 7 people and has 5 doors.
 It produces 49 g/km of emissions and has a fuel economy rating of 113 mpg.
-It is over twice as long as a Prius and is 14” wider with more than a foot of additional headspace.
+Furthermore, it is over twice as long as a Prius and is 14” wider with more than a foot of additional headspace.

 For those who prefer German engineering, there is the BMW 330e hybrid plugin.
 This car has 4 doors and can seat up to 4 passengers, not including the driver.
 It produces 37 g/km of emissions and has a fuel economy of 138 mpg.
-This is also the most expensive vehicle in this review with a suggested retail price above £40,000.
+This is also the most expensive vehicle in this review, with a suggested retail price above £40,000.

 The reason only hybrid vehicles are listed is due to the changing market, conditions and regulation in the UK where there is a shift away from the use of the internal combustion engines only vehicles.
-These vehicles will last until the regulations of 2035 set in where the sales of vehicles with internal combustion engines are no longer permitted.
+These vehicles will last until the regulations of 2035 set in, where the sales of vehicles with internal combustion engines are no longer permitted.
 The days of the big polluting vehicles are nearly gone, so chose wisely.